Chamoli, Uttarakhand

 Altitude descent: From approx. 11,500 ft (Bedni Bugyal) to 7,662 ft (Lohajung)

-Stay: Guesthouse accommodation in Lohajung on twin-sharing basis
+Stay: Guesthouse accommodation in Lohajung on a twin-sharing basis

 Start your final trek day with a gentle descent through the grassy stretches of Bedni Bugyal